v--/website/code/common/rendering/README.md

         c.html('button', { text: text$, title: 'title' })
         ```

-3. Finally, a component requires a list of children, other components.
+3. Finally, a component may have a list of other components as children.
 We can thus write
     ```
     c.html('a', { href: 'http://example.com' },
       c.html('b', { text: 'Bold text in a link' }),